swiss-ai/dsl25-8-llm-programs/README.md

         return output
 ```

-Note: other realisations of LM-based functions are possible, for instance involving logits, or evaluating conditioned probabilities of specific strings, like `Yes` or `No`.
+Note: other renditions of LM-based functions are possible, for instance involving logits, or evaluating conditional probabilities of specific strings, like `Yes` or `No`.

 ### LM Function showcase